mostafa/xk6-kafka/README.md

 6. Can I consume messages from a consumer group in a topic with multiple partitions?

     Yes, you can.
-Just pass the `groupID` to your `Reader` object.
-You must not specify the partition anymore.
+Just pass the `groupId` to your `Reader` object.
+You must not specify the partition anymore. (`groupID` remains accepted as a legacy alias.)
 Visit this [documentation article](https://docs.confluent.io/platform/current/clients/consumer.html#concepts) to learn more about Kafka consumer groups.

     Remember that you must set `sessionTimeout` on your `Reader` object if the consume function terminates abruptly, thus failing to consume messages.